JacksonBurns/fastprop/paper/paper.md

 [01/27/2024 01:34:22 PM fastprop.fastprop_core] INFO: 2-sided T-test between validation and testing rmse yielded p value of p=0.258>0.05. -->

 ### QM8
- - ~22k points
- - Predecessor to QM9 first described in 2015 [@qm8], follows the same procedure but includes only up to eight heavy atoms.
-Again used the data as prepared by MoleculeNet [@moleculenet].
+Quantum Machine 8 (QM8) is the predecessor to QM9 first described in 2015 [@qm8].
+It follows the same generation procedure as QM9 but includes only up to eight heavy atoms for a total of approximately 22k molecules.
- - Again comparing to the UniMol study [@unimol].
- - UniMol got 0.00156, `fastprop` got 0.0166, and Chemprop got 0.0190.
- - Of note is that this looks good, but by looking at the weighted mean absolute percentage error (wMAPE) (see Table \ref{qm8_results_table}) we see a different story.
-Despite being among the 'most accurate' of existing literature models, `fastprop` has large errors.
+Again, this study used the dataset as prepared by MoleculeNet [@moleculenet] and compares to the UniMol [@unimol] set of benchmarks as a reference point, wherein they used the same data splitting procedure described previsouly but regressed all 12 targets in QM8.

+UniMol achieved an average MAE across all tasks of 0.00156 $\pm$ 0.0001, `fastprop` approaches that performance with 0.0166, and Chemprop trails both frameworks with 0.0190 $\pm$ 0.0001.
+Much like with QM9 `fastprop` outperforms LR frameworks until 3D information is encoded with UniMol.
+As with OCELOTv1, the stated performance is achieved despite the targets being predicted still not directly intended for correlation with the `mordred` descriptors.

+Of note is that even though `fastprop` is approaching the leading performance on this benchmark, other performance metrics cast doubt on the model performance.
+The weighted mean absolute percentage error (wMAPE) on a per-task basis is shown in Table \ref{qm8_results_table}.

 Table: Per-task QM8 dataset results. \label{qm8_results_table}